aparnac624/MySQL/README.md

 Marks (INTEGER): The student's marks.
 Grade (VARCHAR): The student's grade.
 Contact (VARCHAR): The student's contact information (to be added later).

+Screenshots of result have been attached for reference and verification.